How to Squeeze Limes & Lemons for your Bar or Restaurant

 - Highly nutritious with a range of vitamins and nutrients

-Squeezing a few fruit is easy.
+Squeezing a few fruits is easy.
 Producing larger volumes of fresh citrus juice on a daily or weekly basis can still be easy, but there are some things you have to consider in order to produce the best tasting juice – and do it efficiently, safely and consistently.
 In an earlier blog, we discuss when to use a manual juicer and when to graduate to an automatic integrated juicer.
 Regardless of what method you use to juice, follow these five tips:

 - Use Quality Fresh Clean Fruit